Skip to main content

 J-1 Language Requirement

-English proficiency may be demonstrated in one of several ways ...
+English proficiency may be demonstrated in several ways.

 • Through an objective interview conducted in English.

-• By valid test score meeting the following standards: TOEFL (79 or above) or CEFR (B1/B2).
+• By a valid test score meeting the following standards: TOEFL (79 or above) or CEFR (B1/B2).

 • By documentation (for example, a letter of certification from an academic institution or English language school).